zavoloklom/dnd-flavored-markdown/content/en.md

 > Text in blocks like this is meant to be read aloud (or briefly paraphrased) to the players—for example, when they
 > arrive at a location or when a scene’s conditions are met.

+The page numbers in the corner allow you to quickly return to the table of contents.

 ## License

 All references to Dungeons & Dragons and related materials are the property of Wizards of the Coast.
 This material is